lmcai/HGTScanner/README.md

 What HGTScanner can do :smiley: :

-- Identify the genomic location and donor lineage (to family and genus level) of HGT from an **unknown** green plant mitochondrion to a parasitic plant mitochondrion, in both gene and **intergenic** regions.
+- Identify the genomic location and donor lineage (to family and genus level) of HGT from an **known or unknown** green plant mitochondrion to a parasitic plant mitochondrion, in both gene and **intergenic** regions.

 - Identify the genomic location and donor lineage of HGT from an unknown fungus mitochondrion to a mycoheterotrophic plant mitochondrion.

-- Identify the **direction** of HGT between two lineages known to engage in HGT activities.

 - Identify ancient, **shared** HGT among closely related HGT receiver species using phylogeny.